 The sequence of events gives the appearance of a conflict of interest, James Cabezas, retired chief investigator for the Office of the State Prosecutor, said in an interview.

 “The timing of the donations and the alleged relationship of the contributors to the contract would suggest a possible conflict.
 If I were State Prosecutor [Charles] Howard, I would want to check the bank records of the contributors,” Cabezas said.

 The Brew has tracked the conduit contract, starting from its mysterious origins as a single-source agreement to repair and upgrade the tube-like ducts that carry electric, telephone and fiber-optic cables under city streets.

-There are hundreds of miles of these subterranean ducts, some dating back to the 1890s, used by Baltimore Gas and Electric, Comcast, the University of Maryland, Bank of America, Kennedy Krieger Institute and the city itself to support its street lighting and traffic control systems.
+There are over 700 miles of these subterranean ducts, some dating back to the 1890s, used by Baltimore Gas and Electric, Comcast, the University of Maryland, Bank of America, Verizon, Crown Castle and the city itself to support its street lighting and traffic control systems.